-A MongoDB database stores collections, and a collection stores documents.
+A database stores collections, and a collection stores documents.
+This is the basic hierarchy of MongoDB.
 Each database can have several collections, each with its own documents.
-To visualize this, imagine we have a set of paper documents.
+We need to create a database that will hold our collections.
+Imagine we have a set of paper documents.
 We put the documents into folders (collections), and the folders into a filing cabinet (the database).
-When we need to add another collection, we simply create a reference to it and put it in the database.
+When we need to add another collection, we simply create a reference to it.
 The new collection will not actually be created until we add documents to it, just as we would not file away a folder into the filing cabinet with all the rest until we have a document to be put into the folder.
 You can create a database and collection as follows: